Please note that Tapas no longer supports Internet Explorer.

 In the corner booth sat a man unlike the others who haunted the Praecia Veil.
 Tall, poised, every thread of his clothing chosen with meticulous precision.
 The faint gleam of candlelight caught his blond hair, painting it gold, though nothing in his expression was warm.
 His dark brown eyes seemed calm at first glance, yet the longer one looked, the more they shimmered with something perilous.
 In the glow, they resembled honey: sweet only to those who hadn’t yet tasted the sting.

-He sat one leg crossed neatly over the other, with a cigarette poised between his fingers.
-Smoke curled upward, lazy and delicate, like it feared to touch him.
+He sat with one leg crossed neatly over the other, a cigarette poised between his fingers.
+Smoke curled upward, slow and delicate, as if it feared to touch him.
 Two courtesans leaned into him, their perfume heavy, their laughter soft and coaxing.
 They spoke against his skin, lips grazing the sharp line of his jaw, but his gaze was elsewhere.

 And then Cain felt it.